-The Medicare Rural Hospital Flexibility (Flex) Program was established by the Balanced Budget Act (BBA) of 1997 and, at that time, any state with rural hospitals could establish a Flex Program and apply for federal funding.
-The Flex Program also created critical access hospitals (CAHs).
-CAH designation allows the hospital to be reimbursed on a 'reasonable cost basis' for inpatient and outpatient services including lab and qualifying ambulance services that are provided to Medicare patients and, in some states, Medicaid patients.
+The Medicare Rural Hospital Flexibility Program, or Flex Program, was established by the Balanced Budget Act (BBA) of 1997.
+With eligible rural hospitals and a state rural health plan, states could establish a Flex Program and apply for federal funding.
+Forty-five states participate in the Flex Program.
+The Flex Program also created critical access hospitals (CAHs) as a Medicare provider type.
+CAH designation allows the hospital to be reimbursed on a reasonable cost basis for inpatient and outpatient services, including lab and qualifying ambulance services that are provided to Medicare patients and, in some states, Medicaid patients.

-The Flex Program grant provides funding to state governments or other designated entities to support CAHs in: quality improvement, quality reporting, performance improvements and benchmarking, designating facilities as CAHs, population health and the provision of rural emergency medical services (EMS).
-Only states with CAHs or hospitals eligible to convert to CAH status and a state rural health plan are eligible to participate in the Flex Program.
+The Flex Program cooperative agreement provides funding to state governments or other designated entities to support CAHs and provider-based rural health clinics (RHCs) in quality improvement, quality reporting, performance improvements and benchmarking, designating facilities as CAHs, population health, innovative model development, and the provision of rural emergency medical services (EMS).
+Only states with CAHs or hospitals eligible to convert to CAH status and a state rural health plan can participate in the Flex Program.

-Flex funding encourages the development of cooperative systems of care in rural areas, joining together CAHs, providers of EMS services, clinics and health practitioners to increase efficiencies and quality of care.
+Flex funding encourages the development of cooperative systems of care in rural areas, joining together CAHs, providers of EMS services, clinics, and health practitioners to increase efficiencies and quality of care.
 The Flex Program requires states to assess statewide needs and funds their efforts to implement community-level outreach and technical assistance to advance the following goals: